diek/function_blog/python_functions.md

 # Creating a function
-For many of you python code was , would be saved in a py file.
+For many of you python code was a series of code statements, with the highest level of organization being a code block.
+This script would be saved in a py file.

 Python has a great deal of flexibility on how we approach solving a challenge.